qdqmedia/django-templation/docs/usage.rst

 ``ResourceAccess`` has two interesting properties:

-- ``is_validated`` field: Indicates if the customized resources will be available for everyone.
+- ``resource_pointer`` foreign key: Accesses the resource properties, where you have ``is_validated`` field, that indicates if the customized resources will be available for everyone.
 - ``get_access_token()`` method: Returns an access token that allows everyone to see the customized version for this resource.